 Freekeh

 Freekeh is a nutrient-rich ancient grain made from young, green durum wheat that is roasted and cracked.
-It has a nutty, slightly smoky flavor with a firm, chewy texture, making it a versatile ingredient in a variety of dishes.
-Its greenish-brown appearance and earthy aroma make it a popular choice for health-conscious cooks and those seeking whole-grain alternatives.
-Freekeh is high in fiber, protein, and essential nutrients, making it a wholesome addition to meals.
-This grain is a staple in Middle Eastern and Mediterranean cuisines and is gaining popularity worldwide for its unique taste and health benefits.
+It has a nutty, smoky flavor with a slightly chewy texture, making it a versatile ingredient in a variety of dishes.
+Its earthy taste and wholesome appeal make it a popular choice for health-conscious cooks and those seeking high-fiber, protein-packed grains.
+Freekeh is often recognized for its light greenish-brown appearance and is a staple in Middle Eastern and Mediterranean cuisines.

 Common Uses